-The following section provides an overview of the demographic composition of the Northeast Regional Transportation Planning Organization.
-As displayed in Figure 1, this RTPO includes Colfax, Guadalupe, Harding, Mora, Quay, San Miguel, and Union Counties.
-The City of Las Vegas in San Miguel County, the City of Raton in Colfax County, the City of Santa Rosa in Guadalupe County, and the City of Tucumcari in Quay County are the only urbanized areas in the RTPO planning area.
-Table 1 provides a summary of existing transit providers serving the RTPO.
+The following section provides an overview of the demographic composition of the Northern Pueblos RTPO.
+As displayed in Figure 1, this RTPO includes Rio Arriba, Taos, Santa Fe, and Los Alamos Counties.
+The Plan also includes the Santa Fe MPO.
+Table 1 provides a summary of existing transit providers serving the RTPO and MPO areas.

-Table 1: Service Providers
+Table 1: Service Providers in the Northern Pueblos RTPO